 ✅ Pros:

 Car subscription services typically require minimal or no upfront costs, eliminating the need for a substantial deposit or loan approval.
 This makes it accessible for those without significant savings or those who prefer to avoid long-term financial commitments.
-This lower barrier to entry is a significant advantage over traditional car purchasing or leasing, especially for those who need a car quickly.
+This lower barrier to entry is a significant advantage over traditional car purchase or leasing.

-Subscription services generally offer flexible terms that start from one month, allowing users to cancel or pause their subscription with short notice.
+Subscription services generally offer flexible terms that start from four months, allowing users to cancel or pause their subscription with short notice.
 This flexibility caters to individuals with unpredictable schedules or those who only need a vehicle for a specific period.
 This short term commitment is a main draw for many users.

 Car subscriptions provide access to a diverse fleet of vehicles, including EVs, SUVs, utes, and hatchbacks.
 This variety allows users to choose a vehicle that suits their specific needs at any given time.
 This type of access is not available when purchasing or leasing a vehicle.

 The subscribed car will be updated with new models as available.
-A great experience for the driver and ensuring the family has modern driver safety
+A great experience for the driver and it also ensures the family has the most modern safety tech at their disposal.

 ❌ Cons:

-While subscriptions can sometimes be slightly more expensive on a weekly basis.
-However, the absence of long-term commitments and maintenance responsibilities can offset this cost.
+While subscriptions can sometimes be slightly more expensive on a weekly basis, the absence of long-term commitments and maintenance responsibilities often offset this cost.
 The overall costs need to be weighed against the flexibility provided.

 Who it’s for:

-Drivers who value freedom, simplicity, and flexibility—and are in that stage of life where there is a lot going on.
-They have to consider job changes, additions to the family and mortgage payments and investing in their ventures. lo
+Drivers who value freedom, simplicity, and flexibility and are in that stage of life where there is a lot going on.
+Subscription caters to job changes, additions to the family, changes in mortgage payments and unexpected life curveballs.

 Quick Comparison Table